 Laila* arrived on Shah Porir Dwip island on 30 September with her two young children.
 She initially spent the night taking shelter in a local school before travelling by boat to mainland Bangladesh. (* Name changed)

 Tommy Trenchard / Oxfam

-We have a team of 160 people in Cox's Bazar working hard to provide emergency aid in a $25 million response.
+We currently have a team of 146 people in Cox's Bazar - 120 of whom are Bangladeshi - working hard to provide emergency aid in a $25 million response.
 This is currently Oxfam's third biggest humanitarian program - after Yemen and Ethiopia.

-We're providing over 55,000 people with vouchers that can be exchanged at local markets for nutritious vegetables and ingredients to supplement their basic rations - including spinach, eggs, dried fish and spices.
+We're providing almost 24,000 households with vouchers that can be exchanged at local markets for fresh vegetables and ingredients to supplement their basic rations - the 13 items available include spinach, potatoes, eggs, dried fish and spices.

 15 tonnes of vital water and sanitation equipment was loaded onto trucks at the Oxfam Supply Centre in Bicester on 22 September.